-While the Commission has moved to a fully cashless tolling system as of March 16, 2020, additional capital investments are required to support an "AET In-Place" system and eventual conversion to an Open Road Tolling system.
+While the Commission has moved to a fully cashless tolling system as of March 16, 2020, additional capital investments are required to support an AET In-Place system and eventual conversion to an ORT system.
 The implementation of and long-term conversion to a cashless tolling system is estimated to require approximately \$431 million in capital funding over the next ten years.
-At present, as described above, the Commission has implemented cashless tolling at four locations.
-See "THE TURNPIKE SYSTEM - Cashless Tolling" herein for additional information.
+See "THE TURNPIKE SYSTEM - Toll Collection" herein for additional information.